 However, the prep time to start an automatic meat slicer may be an issue to some.
 For some models, an instruction manual is required — and, luckily, provided.

-On the other hand, if you’re looking for something a bit old-school and intuitive, a manual meat slicer may be for you.
+On the other hand, if you’re looking for something a bit old-school and intuitive, a manual food slicer may be for you.
 Sure, you’ll have to manipulate the blade with almost every cut.
 However, let’s face it.
 Who needs an instruction manual for something like this?

 Whatever the case may be, one may be easier to use for you.
 Go with the one that you think will play to your culinary strengths (or lack thereof).

 Read More >> How To Slice Brisket

 Our Reviews Of The Top 10 Best Meat Slicers For Home Use

 Let’s kick off this top 10 list with one of my favorites, the OSTBA Electric Deli Meat Slicer.